Designing for Disaster

-The National Building Museum’s upcoming exhibition, Designing for Disaster, will examine how we assess risks from natural hazards and how we can create policies, plans, and designs yielding safer, more disaster-resilient communities.
+The National Building Museum's exhibition, Designing for Disaster, examines how we assess risks from natural hazards and how we can create policies, plans, and designs yielding safer, more disaster-resilient communities.

-Two primary questions will help guide the Museum’s approach:
+Two primary questions help guide the Museum's approach:

 - Where should we build?